YuzhenYe/WET/README.md

 int a[15] = {4, 3, 5, 1, 2, 3, 67, 18, 19, 19, 21, 21, 34, 35};
 what's the largest index for a? and what's a[4]?
 Q2:
-MinMax.cpp, write a program, in which you declare an array of 10 integers, and write a loop to find out and display the smallest and largest values.
+MinMax.cpp, write a program, in which you declare an array of 10 integers, and write a loop to find and display the smallest and largest values.
 ```
-- More on [vim](https://github.com/YuzhenYe/WET/blob/master/basics/vim.txt)  (delete a line, paste a line, delete more than one character, replace, move to a line, go to front/end)
+- More on [vim](https://github.com/YuzhenYe/WET/blob/master/basics/vim.md)  (delete a line, paste a line, delete more than one character, replace, move to a line, go to front/end)
 - More on branching structure: if-else if-else
 - More on types (char & float/double) [CharDemo](https://github.com/YuzhenYe/WET/blob/master/firstCodes/CharDemo.cpp) [DnaDemo](https://github.com/YuzhenYe/WET/blob/master/firstCodes/DnaDemo.cpp)
 - Introduce functions [FunctionDemo.cpp](https://github.com/YuzhenYe/WET/blob/master/firstCodes/FunctionDemo.cpp)